nextwebb/100-days-of-code/log.md

 <strong>Thoughts:</strong><p>it is important to have lots of small victories along the road towards becoming a better developer; Completing small projects is one of the many ways to cement your skills and keep learning.small wins, small victories ,one of many significant victories.</p>

 <strong>Link(s) to work</strong>
-1.<p>Minimalistic todo app with bowser rendering , secure and  full CRUD operation with mongodb.</p>
+<p>1.
+Minimalistic todo app with bowser rendering , secure and  full CRUD operation with mongodb.</p>
 checkout:https://todoapp-entry.herokuapp.com <br>
 user:nextwebb <br>
 pass:nextwebb@me <br>